Skip to main content

 In the first year you learn to carry out experiments in the laboratory, interpret the results, plan follow-up research and communicate your results.
 This year the focus is on themes such as: Food & Chemistry, Biobased products & Technology and Health.

 In the second study year, you work on topics such as: Forensic Science, Environmental Chemistry & Toxicology and Research & Sustainability.
-You lay a sound foundation to become a professional expert.
+You develop the foundation to become a professional expert.

 This year is all about your study track: Applied Chemistry or Life Sciences.
 You embark on the chosen specialisation and choose a minor or internship.
 For example, you can do an international internship, take courses at another university (pre-master) or conduct your own research or project in one of our research groups.